MindsofD23b/Documentations/StatusBerichte/WeeklyReports.md

 - Documented responsibilities, communication flow, and planning approach.
 - Started shaping the structure of the Status Reports.
 - Coordinated discussions regarding tools and workflows.
+- Created a 2 Week-Stamp-Report for the Teacher.

 ---